LMFT, 26 years of experience

 Cognitive Behavior Therapy is the foundation for nearly all aspects of therapy.
 I believe it is necessary to teach the fundamentals as the first stepping stone to change.

-to augment all other therapy in therapy to I find that teaching skills to improve overall mental health, practical solutions for daily living, the ability to grieve, and resolving the roots of interpersonal relationship patterns are a necessity in life.
-I have seen anxiety become one of the most common issues people are seeking therapy.
+I find that teaching skills to improve overall mental health, practical solutions for daily living, the ability to grieve, and resolving the roots of interpersonal relationship patterns are a necessity in life.
+I have seen anxiety become one of the most common issues people are seeking in therapy.
 ERP targets Obsessive Compulsive Disorder, which is one of the six types of anxiety (Generalized Anxiety, Panic, PTSD, Selective Mutism, and Separation Anxiety, ).
-OCD symptoms overflow into many areas of life, such as addiction, obsessively over-thinking, intrusive thoughts to harm yourself or others, and feeling dis-ease until something is "just right", leads to guilt, shame, and sometimes resentment.
-I received a certification from the International OCD Foundation, in 2025.
+OCD symptoms overflow into many areas of life, such as addiction, obsessively over-thinking, intrusive thoughts to harm yourself or others, feeling uncomfortable until something is not "just right".
+These thoughts are feelings can lead to guilt, shame, and resentment.
+I received a certification from the International OCD Foundation for Exposure Response Prevention, in 2025.

-I have found that science and education do not especially give the the peace and joy humans seek and need.
-Finding purpose in our suffering, knowing where we fit to make the world a better place, and that there is hope in the unknown gives an even greater deal of contentment and peace.
+I have found that science and education do not especially give the peace and joy humans seek and need.
+Finding purpose in our suffering, knowing where we fit in, how to make the world a better place, and the unknown is not so scary lead to greater contentment and peace.

-Not everyone has the time or means to spend for traditional psychotherapy.
-I have found some people want answers and solutions, they prefer direct feedback rather than rather than a loosely structured session.
-I have many resources to give individuals seeking knowledge or self help tools to make changes at their own pace.
+Not everyone has the time or means for traditional psychotherapy.
+Some people want answers and solutions, prefer direct feedback rather than a loosely structured session.
+I have many resources for individuals seeking knowledge or self help tools to make changes at their own pace.

 Relationships are an integral part of daily life and often where people find fulfillment and joy in their day.
-IFS and The Gottman Method focus on how to cultivate healthy relationships and what to do when others have betrayed or let us down.
-I have completed an additional 40 hours of training from trauma specialist, Frank Anderson, MD, in IFS.
+IFS and The Gottman Method focus on how to cultivate healthy relationships and what to do when others have betrayed us or life hasn't gone as expected.
+I have completed over 40 hours of training from trauma specialist, Frank Anderson, MD, in IFS.
 The Gottman Method has principles outlined by John and Julie Gottman for creating and maintaining health relationships.